 I created a lot of automated tasks with IFTTT, which collects information from all kinds of sources and bring them to Pocket.
 Whenever I like, bookmark, upvote, or save on services like YouTube, Vimeo, Twitter, Reddit, Flickr, SoundCloud, GoodReads, Spotify, GitHub, Medium, or Ello an item, it will be saved to Pocket, including some default tags.

-In Pocket I process the content.
+In Pocket, I process the content.
 I have a very intensive tagging strategy, which I apply to all items.
 Pocket Premium will analyze the content and suggest tags, which is very helpful.

 Some content, which I just want to remember, I immediately archive after I tagged it (like videos, I already watched or links to websites to remember).
 Others I read, whenever I find the time, which might take a few days or weeks.
 When I didn’t like an item or think it’s not worth saving it, I delete it.

 Pocket Premium has an extremely good full-text search, that is very quick and searches not only for tags but in all saved items.
 Additionally, the content will be stored forever.
 Even if a website goes offline, you can see the complete saved article (pure text and HTML).

 When I read books, I mark important passages and pages.
 After I finished a book, I usually wait 1-2 weeks and then move the marked contents into my Commonplace Book in my Traveler’s Journal.
 Sometimes I draw a Sketchnote of a specific topic, to make sure I don’t forget the information.
 All highlights in my apps are automatically moved to Readwise.

 I try to automate as much as possible with IFTTT.
 All information is saved first to Pocket.
 Information of low or medium importance I just archive in Pocket and Pinboard.
 In both tools, I can easily find the information again with the powerful full-text search.
 Both tools save the content offline (not the videos, unfortunately), so I don’t have to care if somebody takes the content down.

 The most valuable information I save to Evernote from where I import it to my offline databases in DEVONthink.